nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • In-person and telephone:

-The first step is to identify the state correctional facility or the county jail where the inmate is incarcerated or detained.
-If the requester has identified the facility, he/she may contact the facility using the contact information on the county jail website or the NDCS directory of correctional facilities in the state.
-Some jails provide members of the public with telephone service to find an inmate but scheduling a visit with the jail administrator may be necessary to obtain physical copies of inmate records.
+The first step is identifying the state correctional facility or the county jail where the inmate is incarcerated or detained.
+If the requester has identified the facility, they may contact the facility using the contact information on the county jail website or the NDCS directory of correctional facilities in the state.
+Some jails provide members of the public with telephone service to find an inmate, but scheduling a visit with the jail administrator may be necessary to obtain physical copies of inmate records.
 Most jails have visitation policies, and an individual who violates a visitation policy may not gain entrance into the facility.

 • Mail requests: